rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/portal-create-fqdn.md

 ms.topic: article
 ms.tgt_pltfrm: vm-windows
 ms.workload: infrastructure-services
-ms.date: 03/14/2017
+ms.date: 08/15/2018
-ms.author: iainfou
+ms.author: cynthn
 ms.custom: H1Hack27Feb2017
-ms.openlocfilehash: c9b14b7684f8083651d9dfa4cca2e39b77a8ec23
+ms.openlocfilehash: 5395732ab8de52cdd3c2cea8657b2ed6b896d78b
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44555571"
+ms.locfileid: "44776340"
 ---
-# <a name="create-a-fully-qualified-domain-name-in-the-azure-portal-for-a-windows-vm"></a>Create a Fully Qualified Domain Name in the Azure portal for a Windows VM
+# <a name="create-a-fully-qualified-domain-name-in-the-azure-portal-for-a-windows-vm"></a>Create a fully qualified domain name in the Azure portal for a Windows VM

-When you create a virtual machine (VM) in the [Azure portal](https://portal.azure.com) using the Resource Manager deployment model, a public IP resource for the virtual machine is automatically created.
+When you create a virtual machine (VM) in the [Azure portal](https://portal.azure.com), a public IP resource for the virtual machine is automatically created.
 You use this IP address to remotely access the VM.
-Although the portal does not create a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), or FQDN, by default, you can create one once the VM is created.
+Although the portal does not create a [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), or FQDN, you can create one once the VM is created.
 This article demonstrates the steps to create a DNS name or FQDN.

+## <a name="create-a-fqdn"></a>Create a FQDN
+This article assumes that you have already created a VM.
+If needed, you can [create a VM in the portal](quick-create-portal.md) or [with Azure PowerShell](quick-create-powershell.md).
+Follow these steps once your VM is up and running:

 [!INCLUDE [virtual-machines-common-portal-create-fqdn](../../../includes/virtual-machines-common-portal-create-fqdn.md)]